 Movement monitors (which are often marketed as a mechanism to help prevent SIDS) have become more and more popular of late, as companies reap the profits of our paranoia.
 Increasingly, we’re seeing “smart” monitors with additional high-tech features and advancements, including bluetooth/Wi-Fi, networking features, and evermore comprehensive “trackers” that fill you in on things like breathing and heart rate (not just movement).
 In fact, simple audio monitors can hard to find these days.

 Parents: don’t feel like you have to go crazy with a monitor.
-Buy the type that best suits your “need-to-know.”
-Me, I prefer less information; but I know others that desire to monitor their child’s every heartbeat.
+Buy the type that best suits your level of “need-to-know.”
+Me, I prefer less information; but I know others who prefer to monitor their child’s every movement and/or vital sign.
 Go with your gut on this one and please don’t feel the need to over-monitor your baby.
-On the other hand, if you are worried and a monitor would give you peace of mind, there is technology available to you.
+(Just because it’s there doesn’t mean you have to use it.)

 SIDS — For the Record

 SIDS occurs most commonly between 2-4 months of age, with 90% of SIDS deaths occurring before the age of 6 months; baby boys are more likely to die of SIDS than baby girls.

 SIDS is the reason you shouldn’t put your baby on his or her tummy to sleep — babies who sleep on their stomachs have anywhere between a 1.7 and 12.9 times higher risk of SIDS.
 The most important thing you can do to reduce the risk of SIDS is put your baby to sleep on his back.
 In fact, 74% of babies that die of SIDS die while tummy-sleeping.